tsion-oss/Reflecto-frontend/README.md

-# Reflecto - Mood Journaling App
+# Reflecto - Mood Journaling

 Reflecto is a user-friendly Mood Journaling app designed to empower users to track, analyze, and reflect on their emotions and mental well-being.
 With Reflecto, users can log their daily moods, write journal entries, and gain insights into their emotional patterns over time.
 The app aims to provide a safe space for self-reflection and personal growth.